 While edibles have become a popular method for consuming cannabis, many people are still unsure about how long it takes for an edible to kick in and reach its full effect.
 The answer depends on a variety of factors.
-There are some basic things you can do to help ensure that your experience is as enjoyable as possible.
+There are some basic things you can do to help ensure that your experience is as enjoyable as possible and you don’t end up greening out.
 So, how long do edibles take to kick in?
 Let’s find out by discussing the factors affecting your high, how long it might last, and where to get the best gummies and THC syrups.

 Edibles High vs Weed High

 What’s the difference between smoking and eating weed?
 Smoking allows THC to enter your bloodstream through the lungs.
 When eating THC, it’s processed by your liver before entering into circulation as an active compound called 11-hydroxy-THC.
 This metabolite has much stronger psychoactive effects than regular THC.
 This means that some people who eat edibles may feel more intense effects than others with smaller doses.